Equations in virtually abelian groups: languages and growth: Relative growth of algebraic sets

 \subsection{Multivariate Growth Series}

-Perhaps a more natural way to count $n$-tuples of group elements is by considering the multivariate generating function with a different variable corresponding to each position in the $n$-tuple.
-In this brief section, we demonstrate that the solution set of any system of equations in a virtually abelian group has \emph{holonomic} multivariate growth series in this sense.
+We now turn to the \emph{multivariate} growth series (see Definition \ref{def:alggrowth}) and demonstrate that for an algebraic set $V$, the multivariate growth series $\mathbb{M}_{V\subseteq G^n,S}(z)$ is a \emph{holonomic} function.

-\begin{dfn} We define multivariate growth series of a language, and of a set of tuples of elements of a group. \begin{enumerate} \item Let $L$ be a language over some finite weighted alphabet $A=\{a_1,\ldots,a_r\}$ (with weights denoted $\|a_i\|$) and let $|w|_i$ denote the number of occurrences of $a_i$ in a word $w\in L$.
+\begin{dfn} For clarity, we also define the multivariate growth series of a language.
+Let $L$ be a language over some finite weighted alphabet $A=\{a_1,\ldots,a_r\}$ (with weights denoted $\|a_i\|$) and let $|w|_i$ denote the number of occurrences of $a_i$ in a word $w\in L$.
 The \emph{weighted multivariate growth series} of $L$ is the formal power series

-\item Let $G$ be a finitely generated group, and let $V\subset G^n$ be a set of $n$-tuples of elements, for any positive integer $n$.
-The \emph{weighted multivariate growth series} of $V$, with respect to a finite weighted generating set $S$, is the formal power series